Do you ever wonder how the rain that falls from the sky ends up in your taps, or how it’s treated and gets to you?

 The water that comes out of the taps at your home, school and work starts off as rain.

 This rainwater either flows into rivers and streams or filters through the earth to form ‘groundwater’, which is pumped to water treatment works where it goes through various treatment processes before being sent to you.
+At which point you can drink it, or go an extra step for safety and use the best water filter jug you can get your hands on.

 As water is taken from various rivers and ground water sources, the quality of it can be different, so the treatment process it goes through is tailored to make sure you get the best-quality water possible.